Expecting your first baby?

 2.3: Avoid Visiting During Flu Season

 Flu season is dangerous for kids, not just infants.
-People can get infected from newer strains of the flu during this time of the year.
+People can get infected by newer strains of the flu during this time of the year.

 Proceed with caution when you decide to visit during this season.
 Anyone can infect a baby with the flu, so avoid large group visits.